-Regardless of the effects of inflation, interest rate hikes, and the volatility in public markets, the market for private companies is still strong – for the moment.
+Regardless of uncertainty in the market driven by tariffs, AI, and geopolitical instability, the market for private companies is still strong – for the moment.

 State of U.S. Federal Finances